wavemaker/docs/learn/on-premise/azure/launching-instances-in-azure.md

 [![tags](/learn/assets/wme-setup/wme-setup-in-azure/nsg-external-tags.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-external-tags.png)

-- Select Create for creating network security group for a platform virtual machine with the provided information.
+- Create network security group for a platform virtual machine with the provided information.

 [![review](/learn/assets/wme-setup/wme-setup-in-azure/nsg-external-review-and-create.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-external-review-and-create.png)

 - Create a security rule to open additional ports for access from the Platform Virtual Machine.
 Select a destination.based on the destination it applies the rules to virtual machines.

-- If you select a destination as a virtual network the security rule is applied to virtual machines whatever in the virtual network of the platform virtual machine,or if you select destination as application security group, it applies to the only VMs which are connect to that application security group, or else if you select destination as Ip Addresses the rules are apply to respected IP address resource. for more details visit [filter network traffic in azure](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-filter-network-traffic).
+- If you select the destination as a virtual network, the security rule is applied to Virtual Machines irrespective of the virtual network of the platform Virtual Machine.
+If you choose the destination as an application security group, it applies only to the VMs connected to that application security group.
+If you select the destination as IP Addresses, the rules apply to the respected IP address resources.
+For more information, see [Filter Network Traffic in Azure](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-filter-network-traffic).

 [![ports internal](/learn/assets/wme-setup/wme-setup-in-azure/nsg-external-internal-rule.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-external-internal-rule.png)